Head of School

 Evelyn is an experienced, talented, and committed teacher who deeply cares about her students’ well-being and education.
 She has been integral to the nurturing and loving environment that is so important in the Toddler classroom.
 Evelyn offers Spring Hill’s Toddler students the consistency, care, love and structure that they need to ensure that they have a positive, first-time school experience.
 She has created trusted relationships with her students’ parents through her caring interactions with the children and her detailed and thorough communication with parents each day.
 She is much loved by her students and their parents.

-Evelyn and her husband, Jose, are parents to Alan, their beautiful baby boy.
+Evelyn and her husband, Jose, are parents to Alan, their beautiful son.

 Bilingual Toddler Teacher